kayoUwU/wordle/README.md

 This project features a Wordle game UI developed by integrating a third-party API into the Next.js framework.

+branch
+- `dev`: for development.
+- `demo`: merge dev branch code to demo branch when a new features can be used in static demo page (exclude Server side api).

 ## How to play
 This game follow the rule of [Wordle](https://www.nytimes.com/games/wordle/index.html).